 It can be about Internet Access

-The very fact that you can participate in Girls Who Travel, to be inspired and share your dreams of travel is a privilege.
+The very fact that you can participate in Her Adventures, to be inspired and share your dreams of travel is a privilege.
 There are people all over the world who do not have access to the internet.

 The list could go on and on – but hopefully it serves to illustrate a point.